trodemaster/macos-function-key-remap-script-launch/README.md

     /tmp/skhd.err
     /tmp/skhd.out

-Edit the ~/.skhdrc example file and adjust to your desired actions.
-The example from this repo is setup for customizing function keys but the tool can handle any combination of key chords.
-The authors repo has lots of examples for complex input for managing terminal windows.
+# Edit the ~/.skhdrc example file
+The example in this repo is setup for customizing function keys but the tool can handle any combination of key chords.
+The skhd author's repo has lots of examples for complex input for managing terminal windows.